 Even if you're not out and about, there's a good chance you do most of your photo editing on your iPhone or iPad since there are hundreds of paid and free photo editors and filter apps in the iOS App Store.
 Transferring photos and videos to your computer first, then using AirPlay to put them on your iPhone, is an overly complicated process.
 Plus, you'd need your computer, and that's clunky.

-Most newer DSLRs from Canon, Nikon, and others come equipped with Wi-Fi functionality, and with that turned on, you can connect to your DSLR access point via your iPhone's Wi-Fi settings.
+Most newer DSLRs from Canon, Nikon, and other manufacturers come equipped with Wi-Fi functionality, and with that turned on, you can connect to your DSLR access point via your iPhone's Wi-Fi settings.
 However, you have to use the same app from the manufacturer of your camera to view and transfer your photos and videos this way.
 Wi-Fi isn't always fast either, especially if you shoot in RAW.

 Apple's Lightning to SD Card Camera Reader connects right to the Lightning port on your iPhone, and you insert your camera's SD card into the reader slot.
 If you have a point-and-shoot instead of a DSLR, you can use an SD card adapter with your miniSD or microSD card.